-Housatonic Community College offers a six-semester sequence of English as a Second Language courses designed to accommodate the needs of nonnative speakers of English at basic, intermediate, and advanced levels of proficiency.
+Housatonic Community College offers a four-semester sequence of English as a Second Language courses designed to accommodate the needs of nonnative speakers of English at intermediate and advanced levels of proficiency.
 Placement in each level is based upon the results of an ESL interview and reading and writing evaluation.

 The six-hour courses are intensive and stress the development of listening and reading comprehension, speaking and writing skills to help students gain confidence and proficiency in the use of English to succeed in academic and career programs.
-Students entering the lowest level, ESL\ E010 - Combined Skills I, should have some experience speaking and writing English before enrolling at the college.
+The three-hour courses provide focused skills development in grammar and spoken communication.
 Students must demonstrate mastery of skills before progressing to the next level.
-After successful completion of the ESL sequence, students progress to ENG\ E094 or ENG\ E101.
+After successful completion of the ESL sequence, students progress to ENG E094 or ENG E101.

 Courses at the intermediate and advanced levels carry Humanities and/or Open Elective credits.
+Courses at the advanced level fulfill requirements for the Certificate of Advanced English Proficiency.

-For information please contact Professor Maureen Cahill-Lamboley, BH 216, 203-332-5152, mcahill-lamboley@housatonic.edu.
+For information please contact:

+Professor Maureen Cahill-Lamboley, BH 216, 203-332-5152, mcahill-lamboley@housatonic.edu.

-The college also offers a non-credit ESL program for students who do not seek a degree; coordinated by Anna Cruz, BH-116A, 203-332-5214, ACruz@housatonic.edu
+The college also offers a non-credit ESL program for students who do not seek a degree; coordinated by Anna Cruz, BH-116A, 203-332-5214, ACruz@housatonic.edu.